Skjall/paperless-ml-metadata/README.md

    cp .env.example .env
    ```

-3. Edit the `.env` file with your credentials:
+3. Edit the `.env` file with your credentials and configuration:
    ```
    PAPERLESS_URL=http://your-paperless-instance:8000
    PAPERLESS_API_TOKEN=your_paperless_api_token_here

+   # Configure recipient tags - who are the documents for?
+   RECIPIENT_TAGS=Greg,Carol,Marcia,Jan,Cindy,Greg,Peter,Bobby,Alice
    ```

 4. Build and start the Docker containers: